Skip to main content

 Closing care gaps takes time, energy, and planning.
 However, what’s most important is engaging patients with methods that ensure individuals understand the value of these activities.

-How ThoroughCare Can Help
+How ThoroughCare can help

-More than 600 healthcare organizations use ThoroughCare to manage and coordinate care, as well as close care gaps.
+Approximately 700 care delivery organizations use ThoroughCare to manage and coordinate care, as well as close care gaps.
 With seamless EHR integration and data interoperability across health information exchanges and remote devices, our platform supports solutions for:

 • Chronic disease management